altoviso/bd-smoke/README.md

 	}]
 });
 ```
 Of course a node can contain any combination of tests and child nodes.
-When a test is contained in a node that had multiple
+When a test is contained in a node that has multiple
-children like this, it is specified by providing a pair of `[`<test-name, string>`,`<test, function>`]`.
+children like this, it is specified by providing a pair of `[<test-name, string>,<test, function>]`.
 Here is an example
 of a tree that has a root node that contains both tests and children nodes.
 ```
 smoke.defTest({